kdd9198/SWEN-course-page-migration/README.md

 This will build, but not deploy, the site.
 Before building Hugo will delete any files from a previous build, ensuring the new build does not include outdated or draft content.
 ## Hugo documentation
 The Hugo documentation can be found [here](https://gohugo.io/documentation/), and their Quick Start guide can be found [here](https://gohugo.io/getting-started/quick-start/).
+## Migration Documentation
+Documentation on the requirements and migration process for the 610 site can be found [here](https://www.overleaf.com/read/nryrccvpqkmk#06e431).